PlathC/VitalRecordAnalyser/Readme.md

 This tools aims to assist the segmentation of civil registry documents with image processing and machine learning algorithms.

+## Features

+### DatasetBuilder

+- Auto segmentation of a text sample image
+- GUI to help and speed up the translation of image text into ascii by the user
+  -  Shortcut (Enter to validate translation, Escape to skip the current image)
+- Provide JSON file containing translated text and segmented fragment into the selected folder

+### CivilRegistryAnalyser

+- Auto segmentation of a text sample image
+- Detection of text inside fragment images

 ## Installation

 ### Dependencies